segmentio/segment-docs/src/connections/destinations/catalog/rehook/index.md

 ## Supported methods

-Rehook supports the following methods, as specified in the [Segment Spec](/docs/connections/spec).
+Rehook's destination is designed to support the following methods, as specified in the [Segment Spec](/docs/connections/spec).
+Note that because this is an Actions Destination, you will also have the capability to map other Segment methods if neccessary.

 ### Identify